 I learned about that from Oxford.

-Something about enormity draws us though.
+Something about enormity draws us, though.
 It’s hard to take our eyes off it.
-It’s hard to take our entire focus off it.
+It isn’t easy to take our entire focus off it.
 Maybe it’s that part of the brain that’s supposed to protect us, so it focuses on things to fear.
 Maybe it’s giving that part of the brain too much exercise and not working the more practical, more highly evolved parts of our brains.

 That’s part of working for better bad times, working those parts of the brain that see the lessons in problems, that see the light at the ends of tunnels.

-Practice mindfulness, so you learn to exist in situations and allow them to just be situations rather than enormity.
+Practice mindfulness, so you learn to exist in situations and allow them to simply be situations rather than enormity.